Ultra-rugged vehicle-mount computer brings full Windows to mobile applications

 Like the VC70, the VC80 has a generously sized 10.4-inch resistive touch screen with 4:3 aspect ratio 1024 x 768 pixel XGA resolution.
 Note that XGA has been a vertical market device standard resolution for many years and thus enjoys excellent application support.
 Since vehicle-mounts such as the VC80 may be deployed indoors or outdoors, Zebra offers both a 400 nits and a 1,000 nits LED backlight option.

 The VC80 measures a compact 10.4 x 9.3 inches and is 3.5 inches thick.
 It weighs about 8.6 pounds.
-There's no mention of materials used for construction in the specs, but we'd assume there's an aluminum housing with polymer perimeter protection.
+Both the rear housing and the front bezel are made of cast aluminum for strength and durability.

 Vehicle computers come in all sorts of configurations with or without physical keyboards or keypads.
 Given its intended application where the panel will be used during vehicle operation, the VC80's designers decided on six direct and six soft programmable keys below the bottom of the display, plus an onscreen keyboard that offers haptic feedback that can be felt even with gloves on.
 Bottom or side-mounted keyboards are optionally available.